FIELDS

 FIELDS is a science instrument on the Parker Solar Probe (PSP), designed to measure magnetic fields in the solar corona during its mission to study the Sun.
 It is one of four major investigations on board PSP, along with WISPR, ISOIS, and SWEAP.
 It features three magnetometers.
 FIELDS is planned to help answer an enduring questions about the Sun, such as why the solar corona is so hot compared to the surface of the Sun and why the solar wind is so fast (a million miles per hour).

 The host spacecraft, Parker Solar Probe, was launched by a Delta IV Heavy on August 12, 2018 from Florida, USA.
-On August 13, 2018 FIELDS became the first instrument to be activated including beginning deployment of the 4 whip antenna (clamps unlocked) and extension of the magnetometer boom.
+On August 13, 2018 FIELDS became the first instrument to be activated including beginning deployment of the four whip antennas (clamps unlocked) and extension of the magnetometer boom.
 On September 4, 2018 the whip antennas were deployed.

 Overview

 FIELDS features three magnetometers: two are fluxgate magnetometers, and the third is a search-coil magnetometer.
 It has five voltage sensors, four of which extend beyond the spacecraft's heatshield and must directly endure the intense conditions at the planned distances of less than 10 solar radii to the Sun.